stephen-fox/cyberdaemon/README.md

 code as a daemon.
 Implement this interface in your application and use the Daemonizer to run your program.

-#### Example daemon
+#### Example
-The [examples/filewriter](examples/filewriter/main.go) provides a basic example of an application that uses the Controller to control its state, and the Daemonizer interface to daemonize the application.
+The [examples/filewriter](examples/filewriter/main.go) provides a basic example of an application that uses a Controller to control its daemon's state, and the Daemonizer interface to daemonize the application code.

 ## Design philosophies
 I made a few design decisions along the way that may seem non-obvious.
 This